Not everyone drinks to the point of a hangover.

 L-Theanine + Caffeine

-This is one of my personal favorite hangover nootropics, used recently on a long weekend bender for a friend’s birthday, both in the mornings & prior to drinking.
-Rhodiola rosea is best known for its anti-fatigue bioproperties, and while they don’t technically translate to “enhanced energy,” the plant’s ability to revive the brain & body following intense stress, activity, impairment, etc.–in this case: heavy intoxication–makes it an effective, reliable “get-up-&-go” motivational tool.
+This is one of my personal favorite hangover nootropics, used recently on a long weekend bender for a friend’s birthday, both in the mornings and prior to drinking.
+Rhodiola rosea is best known for its anti-fatigue bioproperties, and while they don’t technically translate to “enhanced energy,” the plant’s ability to revive the brain and body following intense stress, activity, impairment, etc.–in this case: heavy intoxication–makes it an effective, reliable “get-up-and-go” motivational tool.
 If that sounds bro-sciency, I’d urge you to try it for yourself before harassing me in the comment section.
 More on Rhodiola Rosea.

 What about Creatine?